cloudera/flink-tutorials/flink-secure-tutorial/README.md

  }
 }
 ```
-We will introduce the security configs gradually that makes it easier for you to consume.
-For more information about Flink Security, see the section [Security Overview](https://docs.cloudera.com/csa/1.2.0/security/topics/csa-authentication.html) in Cloudera Streaming Analytics document.
+We will introduce the security configs gradually that makes it easier to consume.
+For more information about Flink Security, see the section [Security Overview](https://docs.cloudera.com/csa/latest/security/topics/csa-authentication.html) in Cloudera Streaming Analytics document.
 ## Build
 You need to [install the dependency BOM](../README.md#prerequisites) first and [create a topic called `flink`](#kafka-related-commands).
-Also, don't forget to [set up your HDFS home directory](https://docs.cloudera.com/csa/1.2.0/installation/topics/csa-hdfs-home-install.html) if you haven't done it yet.
+Also, don't forget to [set up your HDFS home directory](https://docs.cloudera.com/csa/latest/installation/topics/csa-hdfs-home-install.html) if you haven't done it yet.
 Once the dependencies are in place we can build the project:
 ```shell
 cd flink-tutorials/flink-secure-tutorial
 mvn clean package
 cd target
 ```

-On a typical **NON-SECURED** CDP cluster, the command to start our flink job would look something like this:
+On a typical *NON-SECURED* CDP cluster, the command to start our flink job would look something like this:
 ```shell
 flink run -d -ynm SecureTutorial flink-secure-tutorial-1.12-csa1.3.0.0-SNAPSHOT.jar \
   --kafka.bootstrap.servers "<your-broker>":9092 \